 Taxi Meter taxis are available outside arrivals.
 A taxi into the city centre takes around 50 minutes and costs about VND 750,000.Back to top

 When to go

 Thanh Hoa is compact enough to navigate largely on foot, however when the weather heats up, you may wish for an alternative.
-Meter taxis are plentiful and cheap, while xe om, or motorcycle taxis, await on every corner.
-However, as xe oms are not licensed and often require firm bargaining skills, a standard taxi is the easier option for tourists.Back to top
+Meter taxis are plentiful and cheap, while xe om, or motorcycle taxis, await on every corner and are even cheaper, but make sure you agree on a price before getting on (don't be afraid to bargain) and make sure motorcycle travel is covered by your travel insurance.Back to top